awesome-inc/OneClickBuild/OneClickBuild/readme.txt

 with a simple `build.bat` from the command line

 OneClickBuild comprises
-  - Versioning: solution wide assembly versioning (including commit info via GitVersion),
+  - Versioning: Solution wide assembly versioning (including commit info via GitVersion),
-  - Tests: running tests (with NUnit),
+  - Tests: running tests (NUnit & XUnit),
-  - Coverage: computing code coverage (with OpenCover) and
+  - Coverage: Computing Test coverage (with OpenCover) and
   - Deploy: NuGet packaging and pushing

 A new member coming to your team does not require any special tooling to compile, run tests, etc.